Fraud Blocker

 1. Give Yourself A Nap: In times of stress, it can be difficult to get a full night’s sleep.
 If you find yourself struggling to sleep, try taking a nap during the day.
 Even a short 20-minute nap can help you feel more rested and less stressed.

 2. Establish A Regular Sleep Schedule: When you’re under a lot of stress, it can be tempting to stay up late and sleep in.
 However, this can actually make it harder to fall asleep at night.
 Instead, try to establish a regular sleep schedule.
 Go to bed and wake up at the same time each day, even on weekends.
-This will help your body get into a rhythm and make it easier to fall asleep at night.

 3. Create A Relaxing Bedtime Routine: A relaxing bedtime routine can help you wind down and prepare for sleep.
 Try taking a warm bath or reading a book before bed.
 Avoid using screens (including phones, laptops, and TVs) before bed, as the blue light can make it harder to fall asleep.